dccircuit/IGME-235-Spring-2021/exercises/semantic.md

     - Add more line breaks.

 1. Important: Add a `<div>` with an `id` attribute around the "source" info at the very bottom of the page.
-    - We won't apply any styling to it just yet, we're just making it so that we can link to it from the next exercise.
+    - We won't apply any styling to it just yet, we're just making it so that we can links to it in next week's lab exercises.

-## Continue on to add links...
+## Okay, that's enough for this week.
+Take the whole game directory so far and put it in your 235 directory on Banjo.
+  - Want to show it off, post a link to it in your section-specific channel on Slack!
+  - If you're online/flex, your instructor might require it. :-)